telerik/maui-docs/controls/tabview/configuration.md

 ## Swiping inside the TabView Content

- Change the selected item using swipe gesture.
+Change the selected item using the swipe gesture.
 This allows you to change the selected item of the TabView.

 ![TabView Swiping in the content](images/tabview-swiping.gif "Swiping in the TabView Content")